Fuel in tap water alarms Pearl Harbor military families

 “It was just getting worse every day,” said Burness, whose husband is in the Navy.

-The Navy will investigate how contaminants got into the well and fix the well, he said.
+The Navy will also investigate how contaminants got into the well and fix it, he said.

-The crisis comes after the Navy on Nov.
+The crisis came after the Navy on Nov.
 22 said a water and fuel mixture had leaked into a fire suppression system drain line in a tunnel at a massive fuel storage facility 3 miles (4.8 kilometers) inland of Pearl Harbor.
-The Navy said it removed about 14,000 gallons (53 kiloliters) of the mixture, and said the liquid hadn’t leaked into the environment.
+The Navy said it removed about 14,000 gallons (53,000 liters) of the mixture, and said the liquid hadn’t leaked into the environment.

 The Navy said so far it's received calls about a fuel odor or physical ailments from 680 homes in Navy housing and 270 in Army housing on the Navy's water system.
 The Navy water system serves 93,000 people.